Importance of Pool Safety

 From 30 November 2015 all pools and spas need to comply with Queensland’s pool safety legislation.
 A swimming pool is defined as an above or below ground structure principally used for swimming or bathing, including some models of portable pools and spas – that is, those pools deeper than 30cm.
 The legislation requires pool owners to ensure that their pool is fenced ( with detailed requirements), that fences or barriers are well maintained and that any damage to fences or barriers is fixed immediately.

-- The applicant must be able to provide a Form 23 Pool Safety Certificate as issued by a licensed Pool Safety Inspector
+- Be able to provide a Form 23 Pool Safety Certificate as issued by a licensed Pool Safety Inspector.

 - The applicant will provide constant in-water direct supervision for children in care who are non-swimmers or where their level of swimming ability is not known.

-- The applicant will not leave children alone or in the care of an older child when in, on or near swimming pools, rivers, creeks, dams, the beach or any body of water
+- Will not leave children alone or in the care of an older child when in, on or near swimming pools, rivers, creeks, dams, the beach or any body of water.

-- The applicant will also supervise older children in care when in on or near water, by providing direct line of sight supervision at all times
+- Will also supervise older children in care when in on or near water, by providing direct line of sight supervision at all times.

 - For wading pools that do not require permanent fencing/barriers (able to hold less than 30cm of water), the applicant will empty it after use and store it in a vertical position.

 Drowning is one of the leading causes of death in Queensland for children under the age of 5 years old.
 For every young child that drowns in a pool, approximately five are hospitalised due to immersion injuries, some of whom will suffer permanent brain damage.
 All swimming pool drownings are preventable.